icopy-site/awesome/docs/index.md

 - [Educational Games](awesome/awesome-eg.md) - Learn while playing.
 - [JavaScript Learning](awesome/awesome-javascript-learning.md)
 - [CSS Learning](awesome/awesome-css-learning.md) - Mainly about CSS – the language and the modules.
+- [Product Management](awesome/awesome-product-management.md) - Learn how to be a better product manager.
 - [Roadmaps](awesome/awesome-roadmaps.md) - Gives you a clear route to improve your knowledge and skills.